Tutorial Gateway

 C# Do while loop

 C# Do while loop is quite similar to the while loop except for one thing.
-In do while loop, the statements inside the loop execute once, and then it checks the condition.
-So do while guarantees to execute the statements of the loop at least once.
+In the do while loop, the statements inside it execute once, and then it checks the condition.
+So do while guarantees to execute the statements of the iteration at least once.

 The syntax of the C# Do while loop is